KRockMath/ArmadaDice/README.md

 # ArmadaDice
-Making a simple dice application in Python
+Making a simple dice application in Python for Star Wars Armada using Flask